darakeon/dfm/.github/ISSUE_TEMPLATE/feature_request.md

 https://github.com/darakeon/dfm/blob/main/docs/TODO.md
 -->

 ### Is your feature request related to a problem?
-Please describe.
+Please describe
 <!--
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]
 -->